 In the 1990’s, Disney Channel officially began to air their very first originally made for tv films, starting with “Under Wraps.”
-Over the years, more originally made Disney Channel films aired including Halloweentown (has nothing to do with The Nightmare Before Christmas) starring the late Debbie Reynolds, The Even Stevens Movie with Shia LeBeouf, back when he was working on the Disney Channel show Even Stevens, before he started in Transformers, and perhaps the most overrated in my opinion is High School Musical & its sequels.
+Over the years, more originally made Disney Channel films aired including “Halloweentown” (has nothing to do with The Nightmare Before Christmas) starring the late Debbie Reynolds, “The Even Stevens Movie” with Shia LeBeouf, back when he was working on the Disney Channel show “Even Stevens” before he started in Transformers,”and perhaps the most overrated Disney Channel in my opinion is “High School Musical” & its sequels.

 I have decided to review a TV Movie to try something completely different besides reviewing films that were released in movie theaters.
 Like this one called “Zenon: Girl Of The 21st Century.”

 Trolling is still a thing in the future when Zenon replaced the disc with her own by fooling the bad guy with a video of her blowing a raspberry.

-The Ending was the only good part with the song Super Nova which is actually performed by an *NSYNC type of boy band.
+The Ending was the only good part with the song “Super Nova”which is actually performed by an *NSYNC/Backstreet Boys type of boy band.

 In this film, Chelsea Clinton is currently The President Of The United States.
 I certainly hope this doesn’t happen.
-It’ll be like Professor Umbridge taking over Hogwarts because she’s also the equivalent of Hillary Clinton because she’s extremely unsympathetic.
+It’ll possibly be like Professor Umbridge taking over Hogwarts because she’s also the equivalent of Hillary Clinton because she’s extremely unsympathetic.
 I guess there’s a reason why a space station was constructed in the first place.

 The future setting on Earth STINKS like Jabba The Hutt’s armpits!
 It doesn’t look like an actual future at all!
-I would’ve envisioned something in a dystopian environment like Akira, Blade Runner, or Ghost In The Shell!
+I would’ve envisioned something in a dystopian environment like “Akira,” “Blade Runner,” its sequel “Blade Runner 2049,” “The Fifth Element” or “Ghost In The Shell!”

 The Final Verdict: D-